These 7 exciting iPhone 13 rumors suggest you should wait to upgrade

 August is here, and that can only mean one thing: Lots of people asking whether they should buy a new iPhone now or wait for the next one.

-It’s a reasonable question given that new iPhones arrive every fall, and while the rumored iPhone 13 doesn’t sound like a radical departure from last year’s iPhone 12, Apple will almost certainly find ways to make you wish that you’d waited.
+It’s a reasonable question, given that new iPhones arrive every fall, and while the rumored iPhone 13 doesn’t sound like a radical departure from last year’s iPhone 12, Apple will almost certainly find ways to make you wish that you’d waited.

-If your iPhone’s on the fritz and are wondering what to expect from the iPhone 13, here’s what the rumor mill is saying:
+If your iPhone’s on the fritz, and you are wondering what to expect from the iPhone 13, here’s what the rumor mill is saying:

 - Same screen sizes as before, but with smoother 120 Hz refresh rates for the Pro models to make scrolling and animations look much smoother